Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

 	Added "followers can't die" option.
 V3: For the "followers can't die" option, the Otiluke Sphere is replaced by a tombstone: immortal followers are really "dead" for 1 turn.
 	For the "followers can't die" option, the vanilla Otiluke Sphere is now launched: so if it's modified by a mod, the modification is taken into account.
+V4: Added another option for "followers cannot die".
+	Added compatibility with IWDEE (if you ever install one of the companions for IWDEE created by Lava Del'Vortel)